ironhack-labs/lab-passport-roles/README.md

 **Tasks:**

-- Use Mongo Compass to manually set the **PM** role to one of your users.
+- Use Mongo Compass to manually set the **PM** role to one of your users, named Victor.
 - This user will be able to see a _Delete student_ and _Edit student_ buttons on each student profile.
 - Develop the needed routing system and views to archive this two goals.
 - Avoid any other user except **PM** to see these extra buttons, access the routes or perform any of delete nor edit actions.